Dryer Not Getting Hot Enough! Easy Way to Fix the Issue

 Is your dryer not making your clothes warm and cozy like it used to?
 Here are some simple reasons why this might be happening and what you can do about it.

-Lint Trap and Exhaust Vent are Clogged
+Lint Trap and Exhaust Vent Are Clogged

 When you dry your clothes, tiny bits of fabric and fluff can get stuck in the lint trap and exhaust vent.
 This can block the airflow, making it harder for your dryer to get hot.
 You can fix this by cleaning out the lint trap after each load and regularly checking and cleaning the exhaust vent.